topwaye/morse/README.md

 386 memory expanded layout is shown as follows:

-+--h0--++--interrupt service program--++--program0--++--h1--++--interrupt service program--++--program1--+
++--h0--++--passive program--++--program0--++--h1--++--passive program--++--program1--+

 In this case, header0 and header1 create two spaces totally.
 Each space cannot access the other directly or indirectly.

-For header0 space, it puts the interrupt service program and program0 into two subspaces respectively.
+For header0 space, it puts the passive program (i.e. interrupt service program) and program0 into two subspaces respectively.
 Each subspace cannot access the other directly.

 A network is based on a one-to-one architecture.